canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 sudo k8s remove-node control-plane
 ```

-To delete the VMs from your system, two commands are needed:
+To delete the VMs from your system use the following commands:

 ```
-multipass remove control-plane
+multipass delete control-plane
-multipass remove worker
+multipass delete worker
 multipass purge
 ```